 The work across the National Park needs to be underpinned by high-quality research that is specific to the management needs of the National Park.
-The Park Authority will look to produce a high-level research plan for the National Park, setting out the key needs within six months of the adoption of the partnership plan.
-This will also be underpinned by the Knowledge Exchange and Research Project that is part of the Heritage Horizons: Cairngorms 2030 programme (see page XX above).
+The Park Authority will look to produce a high-level research plan for the National Park, setting out the key needs within six months of the adoption of the Partnership Plan.
+This will also be underpinned by the knowledge exchange and research project that is part of the Heritage Horizons: Cairngorms 2030 programme (see page 12).